libratbag/libratbag/doc/dbus.rst

         The color depth of this LED as one of the constants in libratbag-enums.h

-    .. js:attribute:: EffectRate
+    .. js:attribute:: EffectDuration

         :type: u
         :flags: read-write, mutable

-        The effect rate in Hz, possible values are in the range 100 - 20000
+        The effect duration in ms, possible values are in the range 0 - 10000

     .. js:attribute:: Brightness